 With 35 km of continuous white sand, Punta Cana has no shortage of beautiful beaches.
 The beaches around Punta Cana are some of the best in the Caribbean and without a doubt the most spectacular beaches of the entire Dominican Republic.
 Ask anyone who’s been to Punta Cana, and they will tell you that the beaches are among the most picturesque that they’ve ever seen.
 Here, tall coconut palms dot much of the seashore, and the soft, white sand is inviting.
-If you are beach freaks like us, you will likely want to drive around to visit all of them.
-Yes, we gotten lost, dug the car out of the sand pit, and drove for 2 hours on a dirt road only to have to turn around.
+If you are beach freak like us, you will likely want to drive around to visit all of them.
+Yes, we gotten lost, dug the car out of the sandpit, and drove for 2 hours on a dirt road only to have to turn around.

-In general, sands are softest and whitest around Playa Bavaro area.
+In general, sands are the softest and whitest around the Playa Bavaro area.
 As you make your way down south toward Juanillo and Cap Cana, the beach has some more rocks, seaweeds, and less pristine.
 Beaches in the North such as Macao and Uvero Alto are golden sand but are largely undeveloped and very secluded.
 Below are our picks of the best beaches in Punta Cana that are easily accessible.

 Some of The Best Beaches in Punta Cana: